Research Overview

 Personal Story

 If you’re interested in hearing about my journey to tenure, including the challenges and setbacks I faced along the way, you can check out this interview in English or in Dutch (original).
 It provides a frank and sincere portrayal of my experiences as a researcher.
+Outside of work, I enjoy yoga and pole sport, and spend time with my two young children.

 Career Path